george-carlin/abroaders/app/forms/README.md

 # Form Objects

+---

+## Form Objects are deprecated.
+Don't add new ones.
+The existing ones will eventually be phased out and replaced with Reform objects.
+If you need to edit an existing form object, and your changes are non-trivial, consider removing the form object entirely and replacing it with Reform.

+---

 Form objects are our own custom abstraction, inspired by [Code Climate](blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/).
 Form objects live under `app/forms` and inherit from `ApplicationForm`.